3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d04/instructor_notes/mongoose_express.md

 ####Seed your database

 From your Terminal prompt tab, run `$ node db/seeds.js` to seed your database.
-This will add 3 users to your `family-tree` database.
+This will add 3 users to your `express-mongoose-lesson-starter` database.

 <br>